vanhauser-thc/thc-hydra/README.md

 RESULTS OUTPUT
 --------------

-The results are output to stdio along with the other information.
+The results are output to study along with the other information.
 Via the -o command line option, the results can also be written to a file.
 Using -b, the format of the output can be specified.
 Currently, these are supported: